Debut Novel

 As a child, I spent many hours in the library that was built on the site of the tragedy, listening to ghosts.
 Despite all this, I knew very little about the disaster or the lives of the people involved.
 They were just names etched on a huge Celtic Cross in the churchyard.

-The makeshift cinema was organised by Babe Forde, a young, illegitimate and disabled man.
+The makeshift cinema was organised by a young local man who was illegitimate and disabled.
 The more I researched, the more fascinated I became by this person who dared to dream big, who wanted to make a name for himself and who paid a huge price for his ambition.

 How does a small community cope with tragedy on this scale?
 The practicalities of identifying the dead, the shortage of coffins, and the digging of a mass grave are only the beginning.
 There is grief, the questioning of faith and a loss of innocence when the unthinkable can happen in an instant.